corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 not sufficient as a disaster recovery strategy on its own.
 You must use Collaborative Recovery in conjunction with conventional DR approaches, such as backups and replication.

+Before installing the Collaborative Recovery CorDapps, make sure you have read the documentation so you know:

+* Your Business Network disaster recovery policy
+* The Corda platform requirements
+* How the LedgerSync and LedgerRecover CorDapps should be used.

 ## When to use Collaborative Recovery

-Corda's DR strategy assumes that the ledger is protected by a combination of:
+Ideally, you should never need to use Collaborative Recovery.
+To protect the data on your node, each node you transact with should be part of a robust disaster recovery plan, agreed at the Business Network level.
+This strategy should mean you have backups include the following:

 * full and incremental database backups
 * synchronous database replication
 * replicated and fault-tolerant filesystem (to prevent loss of MQ data).

-To protect the integrity of your transactions on Corda, each node you transact with should be part of a robust disaster recovery plan, agreed at the business network level.
-This means fault-tolerant infrastructure components, such as enterprise-grade databases and durable message queues.

-If your business network is not supported by synchronous database replication on all nodes - if you use asynchronous replication combined with incremental backups instead - you do not have a 100% recovery guarantee in a disaster scenario.
+If your Business Network is not supported by synchronous database replication on all nodes, but uses asynchronous replication combined with incremental backups instead, you do not have a 100% recovery guarantee in a disaster scenario.
 By definition, your asynchronous replica is behind the master node.

-If you find yourself in this position, Collaborative Recovery can help you restore and synchronise data across the ledger.
+If you find yourself in this position, or if your other disaster recovery procedures fail, Collaborative Recovery can help you restore and synchronise data across the ledger.

 ## Scope of Collaborative Recovery